napit-apps/green-agile-guide/index.md

   _Defining quality in a way that includes environmental, economic, and social sustainability — every Sprint._

 - [Roles in Green Agile](/guide/roles)
-  _Responsibility without new roles — how Product Owners, Developers, and Agile Coaches embed sustainability into their work._
+  _Responsibility without new roles — how Product Leads, Developers, and Agile Coaches embed sustainability into their work._

 ---